znahamama/Data-Visualization-6/README.md

-# 📊 COMP 4304 – Assignment 6: Births Heatmap Analysis
+# 📊 Births Heatmap Analysis

 ## Overview

-This Jupyter Notebook addresses **Assignment 6** for COMP 4304, focused on visualizing birth data in England and Wales using a **heat map**.
+This Jupyter Notebook focuses on visualizing birth data in England and Wales using a **heat map**.
 The dataset spans from **1995 to 2023**, and the goal is to reproduce a stylized heat map that highlights birth trends across the calendar year.

 ![Viz6](https://github.com/user-attachments/assets/f652ce12-6649-49a2-9447-94ff71cbe015)